LakshmiPrasadR/Supplier-Overview/README.md

 -	Features like Edit Interactions, Tooltips, Buttons, Bookmarks were created and used to understand the story behind the Visuals.

 # Learnings:
--	Non-MSME suppliers are basically the ones which have a Turnover > 100cr (1000 million), lower than this will be classified into different types of MSME category.
-We have almost 5 suppliers where we cannot grow business.
+-	**Non-MSME** suppliers are basically the ones which have a **Turnover > 100cr (1000 million)**, lower than this will be classified into different types of MSME category.
+We have almost **5 suppliers where we cannot grow** business.
--	We have a forecast that the business for ferrous casting will reduce year on year, we would need to stop business in future with four (AAPL, PAPL, MNI, ICPL) of our ferrous casting suppliers as the demand starts coming down.
+-	We have a forecast that the business for ferrous casting will reduce year on year, we would need to stop business in future with four **(AAPL, PAPL, MNI, ICPL)** of our ferrous casting suppliers as the demand starts coming down.
--	The Management wants us to minimize the risk with our suppliers, the biggest NoGo Suppliers that we have are FBMPL where the purchase volume is more with payment terms in 90 days.
+-	The Management wants us to minimize the risk with our suppliers, the **biggest NoGo Suppliers** that we have are **FBMPL** where the purchase volume is more with payment terms in 90 days.
--	We want to declutter the supply chain for our top 5 suppliers, we can decide to buy from one single source and negotiate for cost saving.
-SPCIP group have more than one casting supplier.
+-	We want to declutter the supply chain for our top 5 suppliers, we can decide to buy from one single source and negotiate for cost saving. **SPCIP group have more than one casting supplier**.